 Once you check your bathroom measurements, you’ll know if your options are reduced to those in the built-in category, which usually will take less space.

 One word of caution before we dive into the 8 tub types: There is some overlap between them.
 For example, you can find a Corner Tub that is also a Drop-In because it both sits within a finished structure and is built into the corner of your bathroom.
+(Here is an example of a corner, drop-in tub.)

 8 Bathtub Types: Find Your Perfect Match